JonWoodlief/xpsArchRice/README.md

 The config files included in this repo are limited to the ones which are changed by my switchthemes script.

 Look in xpsDotfiles for the remaining, nonthemed dotfiles

+For further information on my switchThemes script, it has it's own repo on my page